 We have used staff meetings for training and discussions to explore the design and the sequence of learning for the PSHE sessions.
 We decided to use the County Cornwall Brook PSHE scheme of work and used some of their training.
-Some staff had Yoga Training in Autumn 2020.
-One member of staff is now involved in Culture of the Heart training.
+Some staff had Yoga Training.
+All the staff have had Culture of the Heart training.